colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 Tie semantic cache invalidation to Layer 2 CDC events for impacted entities.
 When appointment data changes, invalidate cached queries about that provider's schedule.
 Prewarm cache via background prefetch of top 100 queries.

 **Prompt Caching for Cost Reduction:**
 Beyond semantic caching, modern LLMs support prompt-level caching.
 System prompts, few-shot examples, and large context documents can be cached between requests, reducing costs 50-90% for repeated prompt components.
-[Claude prompt caching](https://docs.anthropic.com/claude/docs/prompt-caching) and [OpenAI prompt caching](https://platform.openai.com/docs/guides/prompt-caching) cache prompt prefixes that remain constant across queries.[11][12]
+[Claude prompt caching](https://www.anthropic.com/news/prompt-caching) and [OpenAI prompt caching](https://platform.openai.com/docs/guides/prompt-caching) cache prompt prefixes that remain constant across queries.[11][12]
 For Echo's agents, caching system instructions (agent persona, behavioral rules), RAG context preambles (data schema descriptions), and few-shot examples (sample Q&A pairs) results in 75% cost reduction for production workload (caching 8K tokens of system prompt across 100K+ daily queries).

 **Cost Guardrails:**
 Set a per-query spend cap (e.g., $0.02); auto-degrade to smaller reranker/embedding when nearing budget to maintain service while controlling costs.

 > **Deep Dive:** For comprehensive RAG implementation patterns including advanced chunking strategies, reranking algorithms, and production optimization techniques, see Chapter 10: RAG Architecture Best Practices.
 For embedding model fine-tuning and domain adaptation, see Chapter 10 Section 3.

 **Echo's gap:** They had no retrieval infrastructure whatsoever.
-Their initial agent prototype simply queried SQL Server directly with natural language converted to SQL by GPT-4—which worked only 40% of the time and often timed out.
+Their initial agent prototype simply queried SQL Server directly with natural language converted to SQL by GPT-4 which worked only 40% of the time and often timed out.
 No embedding models (couldn't do semantic search).
 No caching (every query hit the database).
 No ranking (results came back in insertion order).
 No optimization (queries were generated naively).
 No fallback strategy when retrieval failed.
 Agent responses were slow (3-8 seconds when they worked), frequently wrong, and often incomplete.
-No confidence disclosure—users couldn't tell when answers were uncertain.
-No chunking strategy—entire documents dumped into context, causing truncation.
-No cost controls—LLM API bills spiked unpredictably.
+No confidence disclosure - users couldn't tell when answers were uncertain.
+No chunking strategy - entire documents dumped into context, causing truncation.
+No cost controls - LLM API bills spiked unpredictably.

 ---